 At Metro, we carry various ESD products that help eliminate the risk of ESD damage by preventing electrical charge buildup during manufacturing and storage.
 Our ESD solutions can be used for semiconductor manufacturing, PCB manufacturing, PCB and electronics assembly/handling, battery manufacturing, and more.

-When working with circuit boards and SMT components, it's important to handle them carefully.
-Metro’s SmartTray cart system has been designed to maximize productivity and safely store and transport sensitive components during PCB manufacturing and electronics assembly/handling.
+When working with circuit boards, SMT components, and other sensitive electronics, it's important to handle them carefully.
+Metro’s ESD-safe electronics tray transport racks have been designed to maximize productivity and safely store and transport sensitive components during PCB manufacturing and electronics assembly/handling.

 - Offers permanent ESD protection for sensitive electronic parts.